zonca/conversion_tofix/README.md

 ## Reset

-If you ever get lost and have an incosistent status of the repository as you work through the example, you can wipe all local changes and go back to the initial state of `master`, first make sure you are on the `master` branch:
+If you ever get lost and have an incosistent status of the repository as you work through the example, you can wipe all local changes and go back to the initial state of `main`, first make sure you are on the `main` branch:

-    git checkout master
+    git checkout main

 then reset its status to its original status:

-    git reset --hard origin/master
+    git reset --hard origin/main

 instead if you are past section 4 and have renamed `origin` to `upstream`:

-    git reset --hard upstream/master
+    git reset --hard upstream/main

 ## 2) Bisect